 Make Up a List of What You Need to Buy

 Make a list of the necessities (2 pairs of jeans, 1 pair of sneakers, new underwear, 3 tops, etc).
-The Hatchedit shareable “To Do Lists” are a great way to build your shopping list and to take it with you via our free mobile apps.
+Shareable online lists are a great way to build your shopping list and to take it with you as you shop.

 We are all used to the barrage of catalogs that flood mailboxes in August.
 Use them to get to know the lay of the land with prices and fashions, and then hit the Internet to see which stores are offering sales and discounts.